dell/csm-docs/content/docs/getting-started/upgrade/operator/driver_upgrade.md

    kubectl create secret generic powermax-config --namespace powermax --from-file=config=samples/secret/secret.yaml
    ```

+   Set the `authSecret` to the name of the secret created, `powermax-config`.

 - Note: The `powermax-reverseproxy-config` ConfigMap has been deprecated as of CSI PowerMax v2.14.0 and will be removed in a future release.
   The `powermax-reverseproxy-config` remains for backward compatibility only.
 Use of the `powermax-config` Secret, as outlined above, is recommended.

-  If you would like to continue using the `powemax-reverseproxy-config` ConfigMap, set `global.useSecret: false` in your helm values file, and skip the creation of this Secret.
+  If you would like to continue using the `powemax-reverseproxy-config` ConfigMap, set `X_CSI_REVPROXY_USE_SECRET: false` in your CSM file, and skip the creation of this Secret.

 {{< /hide >}}